michaelhe999/cse15l-lab-reports/Lab_Report_1.md

 [user@sahara ~]$ cat

 ```
-The starting working directory for this code block is `user@sahara`; it does not change.
+The starting working directory for this code block is `/home`; it does not change.
 Without arguments, the `cat` command waits for the next user input, after which it outputs it.
 For example:
 ```
 [user@sahara ~]$ cat
 hello